-The FDA and Vocational audition is a one-day in-person audition based at our Kingswood campus in Bristol.
+The FDA and Vocational audition is a two-day in-person audition based at our Kingswood campus in Bristol.

 The auditions are planned to be in person, but we would recommend all applicants collect any footage of practice or performances in case of injury, etc.

 1) Two days of workshop sessions in movement, physical theatre, aerial, juggling and acrobatics.